Central Ohio's Water Heater Experts

-What was the capacity of your last water heater?
-To locate your old water heater's capacity you want to find the manufacture's rating plate or sticker on the front of most water heaters.
+What was the capacity of your current water heater?
+To locate your water heater's capacity you want to find the manufacturers' rating plate or sticker on the front of most water heaters.
 The size is usually listed as Cap US Gallons.
-Try and avoid looking at the yellow Energy Guide sticker as the first hour rating is usually what is found there and that is the amount of hot water able to be produced in an hour and is much larger than the tank's actual capacity.
-If you have problems finding the rating plate.
-We have included some examples of common tanks below.
+Try to avoid looking at the yellow Energy Guide sticker as the first hour rating is usually what is found there and that is the amount of hot water able to be produced in an hour and is much larger than the tank's actual capacity.
+If you have problems finding the rating plate, we have included some examples of common tanks below.

 Rheem Family / Richmond / Rudd / GE

 Things To Consider For Your Next Electric Water Heater

 30 gallon tanks are more expensive and often have a shorter lifespan than 40 gallon models.
 If you have the room consider moving up to a 40 gallon.
 The 40 gallon models often use less energy as well.

 Upsizing a 40 gallon to a 50 gallon is common.
 Home builders provide a 40 gallon model as standard but a 50 gallon often works better for today's households.
 The increased size will not add a noticeable cost in energy and a 50 gallon tank is often less than $75 more than the same 40 gallon model.

 Today's tanks are larger.
 If you have a water heater in tight closet, make sure to consider the dimensions of the new water heater.
 Dimensions will be listed right on the ad.
 Tanks marked as "Tall" will be the narrowest selection available in the product category.
 These tanks are made for closets.
 If you have any concerns, remember we do site inspections at no additional charge.